bartdamian/Project_1/README.md

 <h4>Key Features:</h4>

-Hero Section: Large, visually engaging banner with a Contact us button and
+Hero Section: Large, visually engaging banner with a Contact us button and motivational speech to get you motivated.

 <h4>Navigation:</h4> A fixed top navigation bar with options like: